Charles Bukowski: Writing

 Writers including John Fante, Knut Hamsun, Louis-Ferdinand Céline, Ernest Hemingway, Robinson Jeffers, Henry Miller, D. H. Lawrence, Fyodor Dostoevsky, Du Fu Li Bai, and James Thurber are noted as influences on Bukowski's writing.

 Bukowski often spoke of Los Angeles as his favorite subject.
 In a 1974 interview he said, "You live in a town all your life, and you get to know every bitch on the street corner and half of them you have already messed around with.
 You've got the layout of the whole land.
 You have a picture of where you are....
 Since I was raised in L.A., I've always had the geographical and spiritual feeling of being here.
 I've had time to learn this city.
 I can't see any other place than L.A."

 Bukowski also performed live readings of his works, beginning in 1962 on radio station KPFK in Los Angeles and increasing in frequency through the 1970s.
 Drinking was often a featured part of the readings, along with a combative banter with the audience.
 Bukowski could also be generous; for example, after a sold-out show at Amazingrace Coffeehouse in Evanston, Illinois, on November 18, 1975, he signed and illustrated over 100 copies of his poem "Winter," published by No Mountains Poetry Project.
 By the late 1970s, Bukowski's income was sufficient to give up live readings.

 One critic has described Bukowski's fiction as a "detailed depiction of a certain taboo male fantasy: the uninhibited bachelor, slobby, anti-social, and utterly free", an image he tried to live up to with sometimes riotous public poetry readings and boorish party behavior.

 A few critics and commentators also supported the idea that Bukowski was a cynic, as a man and a writer.
 Bukowski denied being a cynic, stating: "I've always been accused of being a cynic.
 I think cynicism is sour grapes.
 I think cynicism is a weakness."

 Poetry editorial controversy

 Over half of Bukowski's collections have been published posthumously.
-Posthumous collections have been known to have been 'John Martinized', with the poems having been highly edited, at a level which was not present during Bukowski's lifetime.
+Posthumous collections have been remarked as 'John Martinized', with the poems having been highly edited, at a level which was not present during Bukowski's lifetime.
 One example of a popular poem, "Roll the Dice" (when comparing the original manuscript to "What Matters Most Is How Well You Walk Through the Fire"), themes such as hell and alcoholism are removed.
 The creative editing present includes changing lines from "against total rejection and the highest of odds" to "despite rejection and the worst odds".